Volunteers in Nicaragua, you’re going to want to explore this hip island every weekend.

 Tan On Black Sand Beaches

 Lake Nicaragua is so huge, it actually forms a freshwater sea, complete with black sand beaches on Ometepe island.
 At certain times of the year, there’s a sandy peninsula that’s exposed, letting you walk almost a whole mile down this split sea.
 And of course, the view can’t be beat.
-Punta Jesus Maria gives you the perfect view of both of the island’s volcanoes.
+Punta Jesus Maria gives you the perfect view of both of the island’s volcanoes and is highly recommended if you talk to our volunteers!

 How To Get There: Rent a bike!
 It’ll be $5-6 for the whole day, but you can easily get to Punta Jesus Maria via bike from Moyogalpa or Charco Verde.
 You'll find bike rentals at most hotels and hostels.